mkidson/mkidson_obsidian_vault/MSc/To-Do files/Chapter 3 (and more) notes.md

 - Defining the Digital Light Output Parameter - Buffler Hutton
 - Difference in L is not the SiPM thing necessarily, it's because of the long gate abruptly cutting off the pulse
 - Maybe use the n-lab paper's PSD pulse plot in the background section
+- Scale for the constructed detector system
+-